Innovations in Teaching Using Technology Grant 2017

 Examples of innovations might include (but are not limited to) online course design, simulations, collaboration in teaching, field studies, video streaming, and electronic portfolios where approaches to pedagogy and good teaching practices are advanced.

-Instructional Technology will partner with faculty awarded innovation in teaching using technology grants to provide consultation and support for technology-related endeavors.
+Academic Technology will partner with faculty awarded grants to provide consultation and support for technology-related endeavors.
 This support is limited to time and tasks.

-Full-time pre-tenure or tenured faculty members are eligible to apply for the Innovations in Teaching Using Technology grant.
+Full-time pre-tenure or tenured faculty members are eligible to apply.
 Joint proposals may be submitted by two or more faculty where collaboration is an essential element in the proposal.

 Proposals must include the following information: